FAIRDataPipeline/hugo_source_files/content/docs/interface/example1/_index.md

 ---
 weight: 30
-title: "Full working example (with descriptions of Data Pipeline API functionality)"
+title: "DPAPI functions"
 ---

-# Full working example (with Data Pipeline API functionality)
+# DPAPI functions

 <span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change. </span>